Pete Shelley: Buzzcocks

-Shelley formed Buzzcocks with Howard Devoto after they met at the Bolton Institute of Technology (now the University of Bolton) in 1975 and subsequently travelled to High Wycombe, near London, to see the Sex Pistols.
+Shelley formed Buzzcocks with Howard Devoto after they met at the Bolton Institute of Technology (now the University of Greater Manchester) in 1975 and subsequently travelled to High Wycombe, near London, to see the Sex Pistols.
 The band included bass guitarist Steve Diggle and drummer John Maher; they made their first appearance in 1976 in Manchester, opening for the Sex Pistols.

 In 1977 Buzzcocks released their first EP, Spiral Scratch, on their independent label, New Hormones.
 When Devoto left the band in February 1977, Shelley took over as the lead vocalist and chief songwriter.
 Working with the producer Martin Rushent, the band created the punk/new wave singles "Orgasm Addict", "What Do I Get?" and "Ever Fallen in Love (With Someone You Shouldn't've)", along with three LPs: Another Music in a Different Kitchen (1978), Love Bites (1978) and A Different Kind of Tension (1979).
 Difficulties with their record company and a dispute with Virgin Publishing over the UK release of their greatest hits record, Singles Going Steady, brought the band to a halt in 1981.

 Shelley developed a different personal image from many of his rebellious 1970s punk contemporaries, telling Melody Maker in 1978, "I won't be nasty.
 We're just four nice lads, the kind of people you could take home to your parents."